MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Register-CsOnlineDialInConferencingServiceNumber.md

 Register-CsOnlineDialinConferencingServiceNumber -Identity <number> -BridgeId <guid>
 ```

-The above command registers the telephone number provided within <number> to your conference Bridge.
+This command registers the telephone number provided within <number> to your conference bridge.
 To find the bridge ID associated with your conference bridge you can use the command Get-CsOnlineDialInConferencingBridge.

 ## PARAMETERS